GluuFederation/cloud-native-edition/pygluu/kubernetes/templates/README.md

     ./pygluu-kubernetes.pyz install
     ```

  > **_NOTE:_**  Prompts will ask for the rest of the information needed.
-You may generate the manifests (yaml files) and continue to deployment or just generate the  manifests (yaml files) during the execution of `pygluu-kubernetes.pyz`. `pygluu-kubernetes.pyz` will output a file called `settings.json` holding all the parameters and can be used for a non-interactive setup.
+You may generate the manifests (yaml files) and continue to deployment or just generate the  manifests (yaml files) during the execution of `pygluu-kubernetes.pyz`. `pygluu-kubernetes.pyz` will output a file called `previous-settings.json` holding all the parameters and can be used for a non-interactive setup by changing its name to `settings.json`.
 More information about this file and the vars it holds is [below](#settingsjson-parameters-file-contents) but  please don't manually create this file as the script can generate it using [`pygluu-kubernetes.pyz generate-settings`](https://github.com/GluuFederation/enterprise-edition/releases).

 ## `settings.json` parameters file contents